nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 6. Type your command in the command box and press Enter to execute it.
     * Some example commands you can try:
         - help: lists all commands and input format.
-        - reset: prompts the user to confirm clearing all data.
+        - reset: prompts the user for confirmation to clear all data.
-        - exit: close the app.
+        - exit: closes the app.
 7. Congratulations!
 You should be good to go!

 <span style="display: inline-block; background-image: linear-gradient(180deg, #d8eff3, #d1ecf1); padding-top: 1em; padding-bottom: 1em; padding-left: 1em; padding-right: 1em; font-style: normal; border-radius: 1em; border: 2px solid #999">